Climate Change Indicators in the United States

 This indicator describes trends in pH and related properties of ocean water, based on a combination of direct observations, calculations, and modeling.

-The global map in Figure 2 shows changes over time in the amount of aragonite dissolved in ocean water, which is called aragonite saturation.
-This map was created by comparing average conditions during the 1880s with average conditions during the most recent 10 years (2003-2012).
+The global map in Figure 2 shows changes over time in aragonite saturation level.
+Aragonite is a specific form of calcium carbonate that many organisms produce and use to build their skeletons and shells, and the saturation state is a measure of how easily aragonite can dissolve in the water.
+The lower the saturation level, the more difficult it is for organisms to build and maintain their skeletons and shells.
+This map was created by comparing average conditions during the 1880s with average conditions during the most recent 10 years (2004–2013).
 Aragonite saturation has only been measured at selected locations during the last few decades, but it can be calculated reliably for different times and locations based on the relationships scientists have observed among aragonite saturation, pH, dissolved carbon, water temperature, concentrations of carbon dioxide in the atmosphere, and other factors that can be measured.
-Thus, while Figure 2 was created using a computer model, it is indirectly based on actual measurements.
+Thus, while Figure 2 was created using a computer model, it is based on measurements.

-This indicator focuses on surface waters, which absorb carbon dioxide from the atmosphere within a few months.
-9 It can take much longer for changes in pH and mineral saturation to spread to deeper waters, so the full effect of increased atmospheric carbon dioxide concentrations on ocean acidity may not be seen for many decades, if not centuries.
-Studies suggest that the impacts of ocean acidification may be greater at depth, because the availability of minerals like aragonite is naturally lower in deeper waters.
-10
+This indicator focuses on surface waters, which can absorb carbon dioxide from the atmosphere within a few months.
+10 It can take much longer for changes in pH and mineral saturation to spread to deeper waters, so the full effect of increased atmospheric carbon dioxide concentrations on ocean acidity may not be seen for many decades, if not centuries.
+Studies suggest that the impacts of ocean acidification may be greater at depth, because the aragonite saturation level is naturally lower in deeper waters.
+11

 The map in Figure 2 was created by the National Oceanic and Atmospheric Administration and the Woods Hole Oceanographic Institution using Community Earth System Model data.
 Related information can be found at: http://sos.noaa.gov/Datasets